- Race Information

 Overtook the great Laffit Pincay, Jr. as the winningest jockey in North American thoroughbred racing history when he recorded career victory No. 9,531 aboard Butterfly Belle in the fourth race at Bay Meadows on Dec.
 1, 2006.
 Pincay was forced into retirement by injuries in 2003 with 9,530 wins.

-Recorded his 11,000th career win on Aug.
+Notched his 11,000th career win on Aug.
 14, 2010 at Santa Rosa when he won the fourth race aboard Separate Forest.

 Became the first jockey in North America to win 10,000 races when he recorded the landmark victory aboard Two Step Cat in the third race at Golden Gate Fields on